GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 * ID Length: The length in bytes of the Channel ID field.

-* Channel ID: The channel ID for the channel that the client is requested to retire.
+* Channel ID: The channel ID for the channel being retired.

 A client that processes an MC_RETIRE frame MUST retire the channel immediately and discard all state associated with that channel.
 Client responses to MC_RETIRE are described in {{client-response}}.